BAXTOR95/movie-rental-api/README.md

 ### Which Third Party Libraries Are Used?

-- Django Rest Framework for easy API Creation
+- Django Rest Framework for the backend
+- React Framework for the frontend

 ### How To Run It Locally